mvolkmann/blog/src/smalltalk/60-coding-conventions.md

 - Should there be a blank like after the line that declares local variables?
   Jon says "no", but he includes a blank line before it.

+- Should the closing `]` of a multiline block be on a new line?
+  Jon says "no".
+He places it at the end of the last statement.